CELL your Model: Contrastive Explanations for Large Language Models: Related Work

 \section{Related Work}

-\citet{xainlp_survey} considered explainability for natural language processing, primarily for classification tasks where local explanations were provided, among which our focus is on post-hoc methods that explain a fixed model's prediction.
-One large group of explainability methods are feature based where the explanation outputs some form of feature importance (i.e., ranking, relevance, etc.) of the words in text \cite{dknn_text,dknn,inputreduction,patternattribution_text,lime,melis_jaakkola_2017}.
-Other types of local post-hoc explanations include exemplar based \cite{proto,infl,l2c} that output similar instances to the input.
+\eat{\citet{xainlp_survey} considered explainability for natural language processing, primarily for classification tasks where local explanations were provided, among which our focus is on post-hoc methods that explain a fixed model's prediction.
+One large group of explainability methods are feature based where the explanation outputs some form of feature importance (i.e., ranking, relevance, etc.) of the words in text \citep{dknn_text,dknn,inputreduction,patternattribution_text,lime,melis_jaakkola_2017}.
+Other types of local post-hoc explanations include exemplar based \citep{proto,infl,l2c} that output similar instances to the input.}

-Among local methods, our focus is on contrastive methods \cite{cat, CEM, gyc, CEM-MAF}.
-Contrastive explanations are complementary to attribution and exemplar style explanations \cite{arya2019explanation} discussed above as they provide ways to realistically manipulate the input in a minimal manner so as to change the output.
+Among local methods, our focus is on contrastive methods \citep{cat, CEM, gyc, CEM-MAF, mice}.
+Contrastive explanations are complementary to attribution and exemplar style explanations \citep{arya2019explanation} (discussed in Appendix Section \ref{s:additional_related_work}) as they provide ways to realistically manipulate the input in a minimal manner so as to change the output.
 In our setup, we want to modify the input prompt so that an LLM produces an output with a different user specified quality or characteristic (viz. fairness, preference, etc.).
-The latter distinguishes our work from prior contrastive explanation works which are mainly for the classification setting.
+The latter distinguishes our work from prior contrastive explanations for the classification setting.

-Another contrastive method POLYJUICE \cite{polyjuice} is a human-in-the-loop method requiring supervision about the type of modification to be performed to the text such as negation, word replacement, etc. A contrastive latent space method \cite{jacovi} does not generate contrastive text, but rather highlights (multiple) words in the input text that are most likely to alter a classification prediction, and is furthermore not a black-box method.
-A few works use LLMs to generate contrastive explanations \cite{core,disco,promptingLLM2024} but focus on classification.
+Another contrastive method POLYJUICE \citep{polyjuice} is a human-in-the-loop method requiring supervision about the type of edit to be performed to the text such as negation, word replacement, etc. A contrastive latent space method \citep{jacovi} does not generate contrastive text, but rather highlights (multiple) words in the input text that are most likely to alter a classification prediction, and is furthermore not a black-box method.
+Similarly, \citet{yin2022} highlight words that influence a model predicting a target output instead of a \emph{foil}; this work is related to saliency and uses gradient-based scoring.
+A few recent works use LLMs to generate contrastive explanations \citep{core,disco,promptingLLM2024,madsen-etal-2024-self} but focus on classification.